ryber/Halleck/README.md

 ## Road Map

 ### Soon
-* Different types of courses:
- * Embeded Videos
- * External URL launch
-* Admin view to registration count and who is registered.

-### Long Term Goals
+* Courses are "owned" by their creators.
-* anyone can create and publish content
+* Users can "publish" their content to the catalog for others to take.
+* Dynamic searching of the catalog.
-* the ability to group content into 'boot camps'
+* the ability to group courses into 'katas'

 ### Things Halleck will never do
 * SCORM / AICC